-The goal in calculating the amount of coverage you need is to make sure your heirs receive enough for them to pay the bills and maintain their standard of living.
-One rule of thumb, some financial planners often use is to have enough coverage to replace five to seven years of your salary.
-If you have very young children or significant debt, you should probably aim to replace ten years of salary.
+The goal in calculating the amount of life insurance coverage you need is to make sure your family receives enough to pay bills and maintain their standard of living.
+One general rule of thumb is to purchase enough coverage to replace five to seven years of your salary.
+If you have very young children or significant debt, you might aim to replace up to ten years of your salary.

-Another approach is to make a list of all current and ongoing expenses, like the mortgage payment, utilities, student loans, credit card debt, healthcare costs and childcare.
-Then estimate future expenses, like your children’s’ college tuition or spouse’s retirement.
-Having a comprehensive list of all current and potential future expenses will help you gauge how much your family will need after you’re gone.
-Along with a list of expenses, you should itemize assets you own that could provide cash or income.
+Another approach is more holistic.
+First, make a list of all current and ongoing expenses, like the mortgage payment, utilities, student loans, credit card debt, healthcare costs, and childcare.
+Then, estimate future expenses, like college tuition or your spouse’s retirement.
+Next, itemize any significant assets you own that could provide cash or income.
+Having this comprehensive list can help you gauge how much your family will need in the event of your death.

-Tip #2: Find the right type of policy.
+Life Insurance Tip #2: Find the Right Type of Policy

-HealthMarkets’ licensed agents can help you by not only offering tips for buying life insurance but also finding the right coverage and best plan for you and your family.
-Call us 24/7 at (800) 917-4169 or meet with one of our 3,000 local, licensed insurance agents.
+HealthMarkets licensed agents can help by not only offering tips for buying life insurance but also finding the right plan for you and your family.
+There’s no cost to you for agents’ services.
+Call 24/7 at (800) 917-4169, or meet with a local, licensed insurance agent today.